prajwalnaik98/prajwalnaik98/README.md

 Currently pursuing  AI/ML Engineering Internship.

-Aspiring Data Scientist and Data Analyst with a strong interest in Machine Learning, Data Analytics, and AI.
+ Data Scientist and Data Analyst with a strong interest in Machine Learning, Data Analytics, and AI.

 Open to Data Science and Data Analytics opportunities.